ik001/Detection-of-Non-Helmet-Motorbike-Rider-and-Extraction-of-License-Plate-Number./README.md

-# Detection of Non-Helmet Motorbike
-Rider and Extraction of License Plate
+# Detection of Non-Helmet MotorbikeRider and Extraction of License Plate Number.
-Number.